 It may be easier to interpret the result if you calculate the evenness:

 E = H / ln(k), where

 k is the number of species.
 Evenness gives you a value between 0 and 1 (so you can think of it as a percentage).
-Remember: the lower the evenness, the higher the diversity.
+Remember: a habitat's diversity increases when its evenness becomes closer to 1.

 Can Shannon diversity index be over 1?